Multiple Addictions: Mixing Alcohol With Pills

 Taking Valium for a prolonged period of time is dangerous.
 Quitting suddenly can result in benzodiazepine withdrawal syndrome, an extremely uncomfortable condition that produces a variety of unpleasant physical and emotional effects.

-Valium also produces physical dependency and tolerance.
+Valium also produces physical dependence and tolerance.
 When combined with alcohol, a fatal overdose can result.

 Vicodin is a powerful combination painkiller that is the most commonly prescribed opioid analgesic in America.
 Vicodin is a blend of the addictive opioid painkiller hydrocodone and the over-the-counter drug acetaminophen, which is also known as paracetamol or Tylenol.